 Types of Home Office Deductible Expenses

 There are two types of deductible home office expenses: direct and indirect expenses.
 Direct home office expenses relate to the actual workspace, so these include repairs and paint inside your home office, and are fully deductible.
 Indirect home office expenses relate to the house that the office is inside and are only partially deductible.
 Utilities and mortgage interest are examples of indirect expenses.
-Unrelated home expenses, such as lawn care or painting a room beside your office, are not deductible for your home office.
-For more on how to take these deductions, see Home Office Deduction FAQ.
+Unrelated home expenses, such as lawn care or painting a room other than your office, are not deductible for your home office.

 Calculating Indirect Expenses